jeffreylederer/Tournament/readme.md

 - Divisions - number of divisions, the default is 1

-- Playoffs Allowed - this will allow admin to select weeks in schedule for playoffs
+- Playoffs Allowed - this will allow the league administrator to select weeks in schedule for playoffs

 - Allowed Ties – if matches can end in a tie score.